voltrue2/gracelog/README.md

 #### file

-If the path to file is set, gracenode will log into files.
+If the path to file is set, gracelog will log into files.

 Log files are auto-rotated by YYYY/MM/DD.